georgestephenson/terraform-associate/README.md

 # HashiCorp Certified: Terraform Associate (003)

-My personal notes on gaining the certification for Terraform Associate.
+My personal notes and practice for gaining the certification for Terraform Associate.

 ## Resources